usnistgov/5gdeploy/docs/multi-host.md

     * You can view this Compose file if you do not specify any command line flags for multi-host deployment.
       Viewing the single-host Compose file is an important step in understanding how the scenario works and for designing the multi-host deployment.

+2. If `--use-vm` command line flag is present, 5gdeploy loads a [virtualization Compose context](../virt/README.md).

+    * Typical usage is `--use-vm=$HOME/compose/virt`.
+    * It allows `--bridge` and `--place` command line flags to refer to virtual machines, but otherwise does not change the logic.
+    * KVM guests must be running and ready for SSH connections, before generating/starting the scenario.

-2. 5gdeploy processes the `--bridge` command line flags, which allows network functions on different hosts to communicate with each other.
+3. 5gdeploy processes the `--bridge` command line flags, which allow network functions on different hosts to communicate with each other.

     * If two network functions that need to communicate with each other would be running on separate hosts, you must specify a bridge to facilitate such communication.
       Otherwise, when they are placed onto different hosts, they cannot reach each other, and the 5G network will not work.
     * You can identify which network functions belong to the same Docker network by reading the single-host Compose file.
     * Establishing bridges should not change the logical network topology or IP address assignments in any way.

-3. 5gdeploy processes the `--place` command line flags, which specifies where to run each network function.
+4. 5gdeploy processes the `--place` command line flags, which specify where to run each network function.

     * Using pattern matches, every network function (i.e. container) is placed on exactly one host.
     * The `5gdeploy.host` annotation in the Compose file indicates where a network function is being placed.

-4. 5gdeploy processes CPU isolation instructions in `--place` command line flags, too.
+5. 5gdeploy processes CPU isolation instructions in `--place` command line flags, too.

-5. The output is written as an annotated Compose file and a `compose.sh` script.
+6. The output is written as an annotated Compose file and a `compose.sh` script.

     * In the Compose file, each network function is annotated with host and CPU core assignements.
     * The `compose.sh` allows starting and stopping the Compose context at both *primary* and *secondary* hosts, invoked from the *primary* host.